JNotelddim/hello-world-node/README.md

 # hello-world-node
-Just a basic node app for an intro to node.js
+Just a basic Next.js app for an intro to node and react

-Using Express fw for REST apis
+was using Express to start a RESTful api, but have swapped into Next.js not intended to be anything amazing -- just following along their into tutorial so far

-to run: $> node app.js
+to run: $> npm run dev